GemHQ/round-py/README.md

 #### Installing:

-1. Ask us to add you to the bitvault-py github repo (https://github.com/BitVault/bitvault-py).
+1. Ask us to add you to the round-py github repo (https://github.com/GemHQ/round-py).
 While you wait impatiently, continue with the following.

 1. *Manually* install PyNaCl to work around a bug getting PyNaCl to install correctly on some machines: